joagonzalez/sdn-qos/application/mininet/README.md

 ![Python](https://img.shields.io/badge/platform-linux--64%7Cwin--64-lightgrey)

 # Mininet
-Service that enable a fast way to test network scenarios with ryu and custom sdn application.
+Service that enables a fast way to test network scenarios with ryu and custom sdn application.
 Not neccesary when application is used in production environments.

 ## Real Time QoS
 Script *sdn-qos-RealTimeQueues.py* implement an automated test where packet prioritization could be achieve using ryu controller with mininet and ovs.